Property Bridging Finance | HNW Bridging Finance Brokers

 Yes, property investment is one the main reasons for taking out a bridging loan but its not always the case.

-Bridging Finance is required for many different reasons whether you’re financing an investment property, buy to let property or your own home.
+A bridge loan is required for many different reasons whether you’re financing an investment property, buy to let property or your own home.

 Bridging finance can be used for the following reasons:

-• Buying property at auction.
+• Buying property at auction with a home equity loan.

 • To finance an uninhabitable property.